JamesEU/Gun-Damage-Testing/README.md

 # Gun-Damage-Testing

-This is a resource for testing your guns weapon damage to peds.
+This is a resource for testing your guns weapon damage to peds.\
+Just a quick resource made to benefit people aka Weapon Developer's.

 ## Commands